Phemmy-Dev/GPA-Calculator-v2/README.md

 ## Demo

-You can try the GPA Calculator here: [Demo](https://gpa-calculator1.netlify.app/) (Replace with your demo link if available)
+You can try the GPA Calculator here: [Demo](https://gpa-calculator1.netlify.app/)

 ## Screenshots